JeroenVandersteen/JerHammer/content/Endeavors/List/Gain Income.md

 **Prerequisite:**

-_Gain income_
+_Gain an additional income_

-You gain income as given by your career.
+You gain income as given by your income level.